Murder of Dru Sjodin: Murder

 At 4:00 p.m. on Saturday, November 22, 2003, Dru Katrina Sjodin (born September 26, 1981) finished her shift at the Victoria's Secret store located in the Columbia Mall in Grand Forks, North Dakota.
 After shopping for and purchasing a new purse from Marshall Field's, Sjodin left the mall and began walking to her 1994 Oldsmobile Cutlass.
-During this time, Sjodin was speaking with her boyfriend, Chris Lang, on her cell phone.
+In the parking lot she spoke via cell phone with her boyfriend Chris Lang.
 Four minutes into their conversation, Lang reports Sjodin was saying "Okay, okay," before the call abruptly ended.
-Lang suspected that the call was just dropped and because Sjodin did not give any sense of urgency, Lang thought nothing of it.
+Lang suspected the call was interrupted by technical problems, and because the conversation had been routine with no urgency from Sjodin he believed nothing suspicious occurred.
 About three hours later, Lang received another call from her cell phone, but heard only static and the sound of buttons being pressed.
-It was reported by authorities this second phone call originated somewhere near Fisher, Minnesota, but that has remained unsubstantiated.
-With this second call and Sjodin not showing up at her other job at the El Roco nightclub, there was concern for her whereabouts.
+Some sources report this second call originated near Fisher, Minnesota, but that claim has remained unsubstantiated.
+With this second call and Sjodin not appearing for her other job (at the El Roco nightclub) there was concern for her safety.

-A week later, on December 1, a suspect, 50-year-old registered level-3 sex offender Alfonso Rodriguez Jr. (born February 18, 1953), was arrested in connection with Sjodin's disappearance.
+A week later, on December 1, suspect Alfonso Rodriguez Jr. (born February 18, 1953), was arrested in connection with Sjodin's disappearance.
+He was 50 years old and classed as a high-risk sexual offender after his release from for an earlier conviction.

+Victim

+Dru Katrina Sjodin was born September 26, 1981 in Minneapolis, Minnesota.
+Dru graduated from Pequot Lakes High School in Minnesota in spring 2000 and was voted homecoming queen her senior year.
+Sjodin interned through the University of North Dakota’s aviation program and worked with underprivileged teens through her Gamma Phi Beta sorority.